Urban Environmental Analysis

 The environmental industry is a mix of advanced science to best delineate and remediate pollution problems and the management skills to market products and services, manage projects, and interact with state and federal regulatory agencies.
 To be successful in this industry, a unique set of skills are required that are not readily available in standard science or business programs.
 The Master of Business and Science (M.B.S) degree with a concentration in Urban Environmental Analysis & Management combines advanced scientific training with courses from business principles will provide the exact combination needed for success.

 For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
+In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the Urban Environmental Analysis & Management concentration are given below.

 I. Business Courses

 A total of 19 credits are required in the business curriculum.
 Six courses are required - all but one of the courses are for 3 credits each.
 Descriptions of the required Business Courses can be found here:

 - Principles of Communication and Professional Development (16:137:502) (3cr)

 - Principles of Accounting and Finance for Science and Technology (16:137:530) (3cr)